BarryTheBee571/DataScienceAssessment1.2025/PROJECT_DEVELOPMENT.md

 The system should allow the user to search for the pokemon they want and then return the necessary informaiton related to that pokemon.
 For example if someone searches for Charizard, it will give you the type, move set and other informaiton

 **Inputs and Outputs**\
-The system will need to accept text as the input and then find them in the data set to then return all the necessary information regarding that pokemon in a text based format.
+The system will need to accept text or integer (pokemon ID number) as the input and then find them in the data set to then return all the necessary information regarding that pokemon in a GUI which allows it to be visually appealing

 **Core Features**\
-The core features of this program is to search and find information relating to the pokemon that the user has requested and then display that information so that they can view it and gain the knowledge.
+The core features of this program is to search and find information relating to the pokemon that the user has requested and then display that information so that they can view it

 **User Interaction**\
-The users will interact with the system through a text based user interface, which allows them to view the needed information that has been provided by the program relating to whatever they searched.
+The users will interact with the system through a GUI, which allows them to view the needed information that has been provided by the program relating to whatever they searched.

 **Error Handling**\
 The system will need to be able to return an error in case the user enters a pokemon that doesn't exist or if they make a typo.